uchicago-gw/lectures-fall2018/README.md

 ## final projects

 As part of this lecture series, you will be expected to complete a small project.
-You must tell us what you plan to do for a final project by **Friday Nov 30, 2018** and final reports will be due on **Monday Dec 19, 2018**.
+You must tell us what you plan to do for a final project by **Friday Nov 30, 2018** and final reports will be due on **Wednesday Dec 19, 2018**.
 Please check with one of the lecturers if you have a specific idea you'd like to pursue.
 Below, we've listed a few possibilities along with suggested steps